piciji/denise/readme.md

 * added autofire
     * typical or self-firing continuous fire (superimposed by a press on the fire button)
     * turbo fire for left/right directions (shaking games)
+* added option to allow opposite directions
+    * by default, simultaneous pressing of opposite directions (left<>right, top<>down) is ignored
 * added support for second fire button (Cheetah Annihilator)
 * added tape drive sounds
     * you can add your own sounds